 You can use either synchronous and asynchronous replication without preload.
 However, synchronous replication requires that the source and target instances be in the same Google Cloud region.

 You can use an HA/DR provider to address issues such as shutting down the development and/or test systems in the secondary host.

 Triggering a takeover

 To invoke disaster recovery, trigger the SAP HANA System Replication Takeover procedure in your standby system.
 SAP Note 2063657 provides guidelines to help you decide whether takeover is the best option.

 To trigger the takeover, follow the standard SAP HANA takeover process.
 For more details information about this procedure, see How To Perform System Replication for SAP HANA 1.0 or How To Perform System Replication for SAP HANA 2.0.

 In cases of data issues or software failure, there might not be automatic notifications so that you can perform the takeover.
-Consider creating a custom solution to send alerts using Stackdriver or HANA monitoring tools.
+Consider creating a custom solution to send alerts using Cloud Monitoring or HANA monitoring tools.

 Disaster recovery using SAP HANA backups

 In cases where a longer recovery time objective is acceptable and your recovery point objective is greater than 15 minutes, you can recover from disaster by restoring from backup.
 To ensure successful recovery when using backups, make frequent copies of your backup files, especially log backups, to a Cloud Storage bucket, or some other long-term storage location that exists outside of the region where your SAP HANA system runs.
 We recommend documenting the infrastructure of your primary system and creating scripts that allow you to quickly create a replacement system to restore your backups to.